 Even before starting to write your paper you should develop a plan on how you will proceed.
 Your survey questions tied to yur hypotheses should be ready for pretesting.
 You should have a

 pan on how to distribute your survey.
 If you plan semi-structured interviews, find experts to interview them.
 If you build a game, experiment or any other treatment, be sure to come up with a

 Discussing the methodology and your planned steps of your paper with your professor can be interesting for you and the professor.
 This is where the academic discussion leads to

 5) Structure your paper and reveal your initial sources

 Now that you know what the message is you want to convey you can start building the structure and underlying story of your paper.
 I recommend a structure in five steps, where you first have an introduction where you explain your research project and show what you are going to tell us.
 It is usually written at the very end.
 Then you have a chapter 2 where you define your starting point, the state of the academic discussion and the relevance of your topic.
 Three explains the method of your research or develops your conceptual frame with which you want to convey your message.
 Chapter four usually offers the result of your findings or the application of theory on a case to validate your point.
 Chapter 5 in this structure would be a conclusion and eventually an outlook.

 The good news is that 50 % of the work has already been done.
+Now you are ready for a discussion with me.
 The rest is only writing the paper. :-)